The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension

 Theorem~\ref{thm:addreg} shows that the posterior contraction rate for additive regression is the sum of the rates for the additive components.
 If the function space is reduced to a high-dimensional isotropic class, then our rate $\epsilon_n^\ast$ matches the minimax rate for high-dimensional additive regression \citep{yang2015minimax}.
-We strongly believe that $\epsilon_n^\ast$ is indeed near-minimax optimal and this can be formally justified by combining the proof technique of our Theorem~\ref{thm:minimax} and the tools for additive scenarios developed in \citet{yang2015minimax}.
-Considering the length of the paper, however, we do not purse this direction in this study.
+We believe that $\epsilon_n^\ast$ is indeed near-minimax optimal, which can be formally justified by combining the proof technique of our Theorem~\ref{thm:minimax} and the tools for additive scenarios developed in \citet{yang2015minimax}.
+Considering the length of the paper, we do not pursue this direction in this study.